Vasu7389/react-project-ideas/README.md

 _How about you add your own project and support this repository!
 Have any?_

 This is a free to use repository, you can clone any project from here and use it for your own purpose.
-And if you do find this repo useful, please give it a star :star:
+And if you do find this repo useful, why not to :star: it?!

 ## Our Website